EdiOne07/SudokuEvolutionaryAlgorithm/README.md

 pip install -r requirements.txt
 ```

+Each folder with the implementations of the different algorithms has a analaysis.py.
+Run this file to get detailed statistics over
+multiple runs (difficulty and number of runs can be set).
+Run algorithm.py / dfs.py for individual run.

 ## Project Structure
 - `sudoku_1`: Contains the first implementation of the genetic algorithm for solving Sudoku puzzles.
 - `sudoku_2`: Contains the second implementation of the genetic algorithm for solving Sudoku puzzles.
 This implementation generally performs much better than the first one.